luizbgomide/sovereign/rules.md

 ### Timekeeping in the Dungeon

 Once the heroes intrude on a ruin, dungeon, corrupt noble’s mansion, or other dangerous site the GM starts tracking time in turns.
-Each turn counts as about ten minutes or one scene.
 Members of the party can generally do one significant thing per turn.
 Different party members can be doing different things in the same turn.

 The point of tracking turns isn’t to have a minute-by-minute tally of PC activities, but to have a rough measure of how much activity they’re engaging in within the ruin.
 The more they do and the longer they stay, the more likely that they’ll run into Wandering Encounters or the natives will have time to realize that intruders are present.
 Eventually, the PCs need to either pull back or clear the site entirely of its dangerous inhabitants.